dhuss42/inception/notes.md

 ## mandatory part
 		- Docker
 		- Dockerfiles
-			-> blueprint for build images
+			-> blueprint for building images
 			-> Syntax:
 				- First line: FROM <image>:<version>
 					-> install image
+				- ENV <environment variables>
 					- environment variables can also be defined in docker file (alternative to docker compose)
-					- ENV <environment variables>
 					- better to do in docker dompose
 					- .env file (?)
 				- RUN - execute any Linux command